Nakajima quiver varieties in dimension four: Symplectic stratification and minimal degenerations

 \section{Symplectic stratification and minimal degenerations}

-We have obtained all the possible dimension vectors corresponding to $4$-dimensional quiver varieties and determined which lie in \(\Sig\).
-However, different dimension vectors can correspond to the same variety.
-As a way to differentiate them, we would like to have some geometric invariants.
-In this chapter we explain how to compute invariants such as minimal degenerations between the symplectic leaves of quiver varieties, summarise them in the \(4\)-dimensional case using Table 4.1, and then proceed to compute their Namikawa Weyl groups.
+Since different dimension vectors could correspond to the same quiver variety, we would now like to have some geometric invariants to distinguish them.
+In this section we explain how to compute the minimal degenerations between the symplectic leaves of quiver varieties, which serves as a useful invariant.
+We then summarise these degenerations in the 4d case using \cref{tbl:decomp}.
+This also allows us to compute the Namikawa Weyl groups of the quiver varieties, establishing \cref{thm:namikawa_weyl_groups_are_classified}.